Submission Draft Menheniot Parish Neighbourhood Development Plan

 WHAT IS THE NEIGHBOURHOOD PLAN?

 The Localism Act 2011 introduced statutory Neighbourhood Planning in England.
-It enabled communities to draw up a plan for their area, auto give them a greater say in the development and sustainability of their local area.
+It enabled communities to draw up a plan for their area, to give them a greater say in the development and sustainability of their local area.

 A Neighbourhood Plan is a community-led framework for guiding any future development, regeneration and conservation of an area.
 It may contain a vision, aims, planning policies, proposals for improving the area or providing new facilities, or allocation of key sites for specific kinds of development.